96boards/96BoardCECase/README.md

 This is a quick case designed in OpenScad for 96Boards CE standard.
 There are lots of options most are generally set by true or false.
-It can output a case for the normal size or the expanded size CE bosard.
+It can output a case for the normal size or the expanded size CE board.
 It currently supports adding a UART board within the case.
 And it allows you to expose the low or high speed connectors.

-You may need to adjust the CE_spec_tolerance variable depending on your 3D printer.
-This design was tested on an M3D micro printer and it generall fits the boards pretty well.
+You may need to adjust the CE_spec_tolerance or the x_scaler, y_scaler and z_scaler variables depending on your 3D printer.
+This design was tested on an M3D micro printer and it generally fits my boards pretty well.
+If all dimensions of the case are too small you can adjust it with either the CE_spec_tolerance in one place or you can use the x_scaler, y_scaler and z_scaler variables.
+If your case prints out too small in only one direction or different amounts in different directions then you must use the scaler variables.
+The scaler variables default to 1 and are used as a multiplier for that direction.
+1.xxxx increases the size, .9xxxxx decreases the size.

+The standard CE case interior dimensions should be 54.25 x 85.25 x 12.25.
+You can calculate the % of change you need based on that.

+The extended CE case interior dimensions should be 100.25 x 85.25 x 12.25.
+Again you can calculate the % of change you need based on that.

 A couple of items were noted with the DragonBoard 410c and corrected (I hope).
-And it's clear that sometimes parts shift when the board is being made, so I've tried to make allowences for that too.
+And it's clear that sometimes parts shift when the board is being made, sometimes the connectors stick out over the front edge of the board so I've tried to make allowances for that too.

 The only thing you need to download is the 96BoardCECase.scad file, the .stl files are 3D print file examples of what the cases could look like.